zahidcserana/analytical-store/README_DS.md

 ## Todo
-- Create a Git repo named dropshipping
+-D: Create a Git repo named dropshipping

-- Seller may add product from Supplier by SKU
+-W: Seller may add product from Supplier by SKU

 - There should be a search box to import products
 -